-Materials: 2 nickel-plated metal round plates, open in the middle, 1 used for the bottom, the other for the top.
+Materials: 2 nickel-plated metal round plates, open in the middle.
+1 used for the bottom, the other for the top.
 Round frosted tubular crystal glass.
 16 ornamental ball nuts.
-8 Chrome tubes with inside 8 rods with thread.
+8 nickel-plated tubes with inside 8 rods with thread.
 3 metal slats.
 Brass and porcelain socket.

 Total height: 23,8 cm / 9.37”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a clear bulb was used.

 Designer: To be appraised.

 This 1930s modernist table lamp was made in the style of lamps created by Jean-Boris Lacroix.
 He designed many nickel-plated or chrome lamps with frosted glass, such as several designers did at that time.
 This lamp is rewired, but the switch and plug are original.
 No marks on the switch, plug: VFC – 250 volt, 6A.